Dima-Rania/Group-Project/README.md

 Step 3: Design Your Algorithm
 Now that you have your dataset, you can start to process it.
 This is where your algorithm comes in.
 Using pseudocode, write out the different steps that are necessary to accomplish the task you have set out.
 Note: For students who would like more of a challenge, we also allow you to write your algorithm in a full-fledged Turing-complete programming language, like Python.
 If successful, we would of course consider this a strong demonstration of your skills and understanding of the course materials — which would have a positive effect on our determination of your grade.
-That said, however, we feel the need to stress that this is in no way a requirement, and that it will be possible to obtain a perfect grade (A) for assignments where the algorithm is written in pseudocode.
+That said, however, we feel the need to stress that this is in no way a requirement and that it will be possible to obtain a perfect grade (A) for assignments where the algorithm is written in pseudocode.

 ### 💡**Answer:**

-After we had done the curated dataset, we can now write an algorithm in simple pseudocode for each of our defined problems in step 1:
+After we had done the curated dataset, we can now write an algorithm in simple pseudocode for each of our defined problems in step 1 (Lecture 5., 2024), (Wout, 2024.
+Lecture 4):

 1️⃣ **Predicting student performance:**